 Students make posters of “Work Hours Required to Purchase Luxury vs. Necessity

 In groups, students plan a luxury vacation or a low cost, necessary vacation.

 Students make a T-Chart of self-inventory categorizing luxuries and necessities.

-Students do a cost analysis of luxury vs. necessity items.
+Students do a cost analysis – price check of luxury vs. necessity items.

-Each student interviews parents about their family budget.
+Each student interviews parents about the family budget.

 Each student plans a monthly budget.